Operations in Afghanistan

 Drummer Wright’s dedication, courage and professionalism were all of the highest measure.
 He was a young but outstanding and committed soldier.
 Drummer Wright’s natural ability, zeal and motivation marked him out as a soldier who had a long and rewarding career ahead of him.
 He had clear potential to reach the highest ranks.
 Drummer Wright was a true team player in all sports; he had recently trained and competed in the Regimental Inter-Company boxing competition where with skill, aggression and accuracy, he had battled through to the finals.

-Born on 2 November 1985 and from Ripley, Derbyshire, Drummer Wright joined his local Infantry Battalion with his mates from school.
-They were the soldiers who served alongside him throughout, and who were alongside him when he was tragically killed.
+Born on 28 November 1985 and from Ripley, Derbyshire, Drummer Wright joined his local Infantry Battalion because it was his dream.

 Drummer Wright stood tall within the Company such was his character, skill and ability.
 He will be best known for his razor sharp wit, numerous tattoos, quirky dress sense and practical jokes.
 Never shy in coming forward, always in the thick of the action, either in the boxing ring or in the field, on parades or in the block, he was a true regimental character who can never be replaced.

 Lieutenant Colonel Richard Westley MC, Commanding Officer of 1st Battalion The Worcestershire and Sherwood Foresters, said:

 Drummer Wright was part of a patrol that was delivering Civil and Military Aid to needy people in remote districts when he was killed.
 He was a talented young soldier who was an accomplished musician, a determined boxer and, first and foremost, one of my fighting men.
 The tragedy is deepened in that he was killed by people from an area that he and his colleagues were protecting and developing, through the provision of security and reconstruction.